writethedocs/www/docs/include/conf/schedule.rst

 Unconference
 ~~~~~~~~~~~~

-The unconference sessions run in parallel to the main conference talks.
+The unconference sessions run in parallel to the main conference talks,
+with each session happening during a corresponding talk on the main stage.

 * **Where**: {{about.venue}}, {{about.unconfroom}}
 {% if not flaghasschedule %}